 We had heard so much about Ajanta paintings that notwithstanding many impediments, and years of wait, we finally made the journey.

-It was a bumpy 3 hours long ride given that the 100 km road between Aurangabad and Ajanta was under severe repair.
-Thereafter we bought tickets, took an internal shuttle bus, then walked up the hill to the entry point.
-But once we came out of the other side of the doorway, we could see like a horse-shoe shaped crescent of carved ornamentation across the hill.
+It was a bumpy 3-hour long ride given that the 100 km road between Aurangabad and Ajanta was under severe repair.
+Thereafter we bought tickets, took an internal shuttle bus, and then walked up the hill to the entry point.
+But once we came out of the other side of the doorway, we could see like a horse-shoe-shaped crescent of carved ornamentation across the hill.
 The hill faced a gorge formed by the Waghora River that filled up only during monsoons.
 The spectacle caught us by surprise and it took some time to adjust our vision.

 Paintings of Ajanta Caves